 We went to Coron last September 8 to 11 and enjoyed a great weather.
 While Coron mainland got some rain, it wasn’t continual.
 I remember swimming to Siete Pecados searching for sea turtles while there was light patchy rain.
 They didn’t show up, of course.
 But throughout the tour, the weather was sunny and pleasant.

-It’s cheap to travel during this off-season so many Filipinos were taking advantage of discounted hotel rates and airfares.
+It’s cheap to travel during off-season so many Filipinos are taking advantage of discounted hotel rates and airfares.
 I can’t imagine traveling to Coron when the summer heat is at its worst and tourists are clogging the highway and top attractions.
 So, traveling to Coron in September was a good choice.

 Have you been to Coron?
 Help other travelers choose what to do and where to go by leaving a comment below.
 Thanks!